For Ventura County Superior Court Judge

 The Candidate With a Soul.

 That calling led him from Hollywood to the courtroom.
 As Director of Marketing for Daily Variety, he quintupled the publication’s revenues in five years and managed the Oscar campaigns for Amadeus and One Flew Over the Cuckoo’s Nest — two of the most celebrated films in cinema history.
 He received the Key to the City of San Diego and a California Senate Resolution of Commendation.
-He served as a State Commissioner for Motion Pictures and for Business Insurance.
+He served on State Advisory Commissions for Motion Pictures and for Business Insurance.
 As a civilian contractor for the Department of Defense, he filmed flight test verifications of carrier-based anti-submarine warfare aircraft over the Pacific.

 But it was his work with those the system forgot — the mentally ill, the addicted, single mothers with small children cast aside — that defines who Mike Malak truly is.